Lab 3:A Disturbance in the Force

 Numerical Tools for CT and Frequency Response.

 We will use numerical tools in ipython to help simulate our system.
-After openning ipython, but sure you load our initialization file init6310ipy.py linked at the top of the page.
+After opening ipython, be sure you load our file ctPropArm.py (linked at the top of the page).
+To load the file, at the ipython prompt type

 You can use ipython to manipulate continuous-time transfer functions.
-First, you have to tell python to use s as the CT transform variable, by typing (this is in our initialization file)
+First, you have to tell python to use s as the CT transform variable, by typing (this is already in the ctPropArm.p file).

 >> s = ct.tf('s')